ral-facilities/datagateway-api/README.md

 ### pyenv (Python Version Management)
 To start, install [pyenv](https://github.com/pyenv/pyenv).
-There is a Windows version of this tool ([pyenv-win](https://github.com/pyenv-win/pyenv-win)), however this is currently untested on this repoThis is used to manage the various versions of Python that will be used to test/lint Python during development.
+There is a Windows version of this tool ([pyenv-win](https://github.com/pyenv-win/pyenv-win)), however this is currently untested on this repo.
+This is used to manage the various versions of Python that will be used to test/lint Python during development.
 Install by executing the following:

 ```bash